With one application for admission and scholarships, applying to Mount Allison is easy!

 Who can apply now?

-The January 2022 application also open; however, is not open for:
+Our application is open for:

-Create your MtA application account and fill out the online application for admission and scholarships.
+Your first step to applying to Mount Allison is to create your MtA application account and fill out the online application for admission and scholarships.

 In this personalized portal, you'll also be able upload your supporting documents and register for admissions events such as Open House.